 History of Harding Academy

-The Academy first began in 1952 as Memphis Christian School in the Highland Street Church of Christ building.
+Harding Academy first began in 1952 as Memphis Christian School in the Normal Street Church of Christ building on Highland (soon to be called Highland Street Church of Christ).
 It was initiated through the efforts of many dedicated Christians who envisioned a school where the Bible could be taught along-side academic subjects.
 Mrs. Worth B. Powers was the first principal.

 In 1953, the King Mansion was purchased and the school moved from Highland Street Church of Christ to the mansion.

 In 1957, Harding College in Searcy, Arkansas, assumed control of the school and the name was changed to Memphis Harding Academy.
 The following year, the high school moved to the present building at 1100 Cherry Rd.